Tempo logotype

 Recap

-Jira Align and Tempo aren't really competing to solve the same problem.
+Jira Align and Tempo aren't competing to solve the same problem.
 Jira Align answers how executive strategy connects to team delivery at scale inside a scaled agile operating model.
-That's a real question, and inside the Atlassian ecosystem Jira Align answers it with credibility.
+Inside the Atlassian ecosystem, Jira Align answers that with credibility.
 The cost of that answer is a transformation program – framework adoption, data mapping, and a multi-quarter change effort before operational returns arrive.

-Tempo starts from where most PMO and finance teams actually sit: Jira is already the system of record, delivery data already exists, and the unmet need is cost governance, capacity planning, and financial accountability now.
-Tempo's native Jira architecture means no new system to learn, no sync to configure, and no separate data layer to maintain.
+Tempo starts from where most PMO and finance teams already sit: Jira is the system of record, delivery data already exists, and the unmet need is cost governance, capacity planning, and financial accountability now.
+Tempo's native Jira architecture means no new system to learn, no sync to configure, and no parallel database to maintain.
 Financial actuals, capacity views, and portfolio reports are live within weeks of activation.

-If both strategy alignment and financial governance matter, the two can coexist – Jira Align handling the executive OKR layer, Tempo handling the cost, capacity, and time-to-value mechanics below it.
+If both strategy alignment and financial governance matter, the two can coexist: Jira Align handles executive OKRs, Tempo handles the cost, capacity, and time-to-value mechanics underneath.
 For teams that need portfolio governance without a transformation budget, Tempo is the direct answer.

 Compare Tempo to other solutions